-Controlling permissions with Teams
+Controlling user permissions

 When you first enable Teams, a team is automatically created for your organization called “Everyone” that contains all users.
 This maintains existing access to pipelines for all the users in your organization.